M66B/FairEmail/FAQ.md

 Note that when reading a message, you can use the horizontal three-dots menu to translate too.
 If you use this frequently, you can configure a button for this.

+Some people have asked to add Google Translate on the assumption that it is free to use, but that is not the case if it is integrated into an app.
+Apart from that, DeepL is much easier to configure and the translations are of better quality.

 <br />

 <a name="faq168"></a>